hammingweight/globebotter_redux/README.md

 Took 28min 48.755s
 ```

+By default, the BDD tests use the same LLM as the chatbot (Qwen3-4B) to check that the expected and actual responses are similar.
+That might introduce coupling between
-If you want to use a different (possibly more powerful) LLM to evaluate the expected versus actual test responses, you can pass the name of
+the chatbot's behavior and the tests.
+If you want to use a different (possibly more powerful) LLM to evaluate the expected versus actual test responses, you can pass the name
-a model via the `LLM_MODEL` environment variable
+of a different model via the `LLM_MODEL` environment variable.
+For example, if you want to use Mistral-7B to check that the chatbot is returning sensible results, you
+can run the tests like

 ```bash
 ollama pull mistral:7b-instruct-q4_K_M